Reverse Video Search: Find the source of a video

 Reverse Video Search: Find the source of any video

-Upload a video clip and we extract frames, run them through Google Lens, and return the most likely original source across Instagram, TikTok, YouTube, Reddit and more.
+Upload a video clip and our reverse video search instantly extracts key frames, runs each one through Google Lens, and returns the most likely original source across Instagram, TikTok, YouTube, Reddit and more.
+There is nothing to install and it is 100% free to start — the frames are extracted right in your browser.

 Mobile Method 1: Video segmentation + Google Lens

 Quick and efficient technique.
-This technique is available through the Google app.
+This method is available directly through the Google app, which has Google Lens built in.
 App Store (iPhone) & Playstore (Android)

 - 1. Upload a video